colemickens/platform2-sommelier/power_manager/docs/logging.md

 ## Interpreting logs

 powerd logs detailed information about what it's doing and why.
+Each line begins with a header similar to `[1219/195923:INFO:input_watcher.cc(430)]`:

+*   The first four digits are the zero-prefixed month and day-of-month in the system's local time zone.
+*   The next six digits are zero-prefixed hours, minutes, and seconds.
+*   The next string, `INFO`, `WARNING`, or `ERROR`, describes the severity of the message.
+*   The next string is the name of the file within the powerd source code that logged the message.
+*   The final number in parentheses is the line in the file that logged the message.

 Here are examples and explanations of some of the more-useful messages (with date/time and file/line prefixes omitted):

 *   `On battery at 81% (displayed as 83%), 4.242/5.248Ah at 0.483A, 8h19m9s
     until empty (7h54m27s until shutdown)`